Ximending: Historic sites

 Because of its history, Ximending is home to several historical sites.
-Built during Japanese rule, Ximending Mazu Temple (西門町媽祖廟) is one of the important and prominent historical temple.
-Originally opened as a market, the Red House Theater is another prominent building from the Japanese era.
+Ximending Mazu Temple (西門町媽祖廟) is one of the important and prominent historical temple.
+Originally opened as a market, the Red House Theater is another prominent building.

 The namesake West Gate and the Walls of Taipei were torn down in 1905.
 Chunghwa Market used to extend to this area, but was demolished in 1992.